 The Department of Geography is a member of the University Consortium for GIS (UCGIS), USGS/NGA Center of Excellence in Geospatial Sciences, and the UN Global Geospatial Information Management Academic Network of Americas.

-If you have completed the requirements for the certificate, please fill out the GIS Certificate Completion Form (PDF) and email it to Eric Courchesne.
+If you have completed the requirements for the certificate, please fill out the GIS Certificate completion form NEW and email it to Eric Courchesne.